lotcz/theSeed/doc/beehive.md

 -------

-separated into chambers, originally some doors remain waxed until later time queen and some other bees "say" what needs to be brought

-doors lead to different levels, each with a danger and puzzle mission when danger mission is finished, safer way may open for later
+separated into chambers, originally some doors remain waxed until later time doors lead to different levels, each with a danger and puzzle mission when danger mission is finished, safer way may open for later

-when you die and have no followers, you respawn in beehive followers follow the bee in the beehive, in levels they stay at safe location
+when you die and have no lives, you respawn in beehive

 Cave 1
 ------